-Winter has finally arrived.
-Everywhere you look, the world is going dormant.
+In Winter is almost here!
+Soon, everywhere you look, the world will be going dormant.
 Now is the perfect time to examine and redirect your energies.
 One way to make winter more enjoyable is to apply the principles of Ayurveda to your daily life.

 Following an Ayurvedic lifestyle will help you stay healthy and vibrant.
 By making just a few lifestyle adjustments this winter, you can keep your energies in balance.
 This will help you feel vibrant all season long!